massacoount/finsync/README.md

 # Fin-Sync

 ## Overview
-Fin-Sync is a project that provides a shared OpenAPI specification and generated code for both client and server.
-This repository contains the necessary scripts and configurations to generate TypeScript Axios client and Node.js Express server code from the OpenAPI specification.
+Fin-Sync is a project that provides shared models for both frontend and backend.
+This repository contains the necessary scripts and configurations to generate TypeScript models from an OpenAPI specification that can be reused across the frontend and backend.

 ## Structure
 - `openapi/`: Contains the OpenAPI specification file (`api.yaml`).
-- `generated/`: Contains the generated client and server code.
+- `generated/`: Contains the generated models.
-  - `client/`: Generated TypeScript Axios client code.
+  - `models/`: Generated TypeScript models.
-  - `server/`: Generated Node.js Express server code.

 ## Scripts
-The following npm scripts are available:
+The following npm script is available:

-- `generate:client`: Generates the TypeScript Axios client code from the OpenAPI specification.
+- `generate:models`: Generates the TypeScript models from the OpenAPI specification.
-- `generate:server`: Generates the Node.js Express server code from the OpenAPI specification.
-- `postinstall`: Runs the `generate:api` script after installing dependencies.

 ## Usage
 1. Clone the repository: